-The 42,553 Performance Rights granted to Paul Sweeney in 2015 were granted under the terms of the Performance Rights Plan prior to the amendment and restatement approved at the 2015 Shareholders' Meeting, which allowed for Non-Executive Director participation.
-However, following Shareholder feedback, Non-Executive Directors were removed as eligible participants under the Performance Rights Plan, and the vesting schedule for the 42,553 Performance Rights granted to Mr. Sweeney was amended to be time based rather than performance based.
-Mr. Sweeney's Performance Rights will vest after three (3) years.
+1The 42,553 Performance Rights granted to Mr Sweeney in 2015 were granted under the terms of the Performance Rights Plan prior to the amendment and restatement approved at the 2015 Shareholders' Meeting, which allowed for Non-Executive Director participation.
+However, following Shareholder feedback, Non-Executive Directors were removed as eligible participants under the Performance Rights Plan, and the vesting schedule for the 42,553 Performance Rights granted to Mr Sweeney was amended to be time based rather than performance based.
+Mr Sweeney's Performance Rights vested on 30 July 2017.
 No other Non-Executive Directors hold any rights under the Performances Rights Plan.